The Worry Habit

 Being still and breathing seems to be all I can do at the moment.

 Our code YELLOW is still being offered to anyone needing the rituals of movement, breath, and stillness this season.
 Worry sadness and unhappiness seem to come with the Winter season.
-Please share this gift of yoga from us to you.
+Please share this gift of yoga from us to you.an offering

 The only thing that has made this time better is looking around at all your hands in the air and knowing I am not the only one.